re-nft/_v2_.sdk/README.md

 wallet = wallet.connect(provider);

 const main = async () => {
-  const renft = new ReNFT(wallet);
+  // you need an instance of ethers.Signer here const renft = new ReNFT(wallet);

   // address of the nft contract you are lending